 Need help brainstorming topics for your blog?
 Check out this article on blog topics: How to Find Blog Topics That Improve SEO.

-Before you start your blog decide how it will fit your content marketing strategy.
+Before you start your blog, decide how it will fit your content marketing strategy.
 You’ll be sharing your blog articles to your direct sales social media channels.
-It’s part of an overall online marketing strategy for your direct sales business.
+It’s part of an overall online marketing strategy for your direct sales business that will help you attract customers and team members, build trust and authority in your brand, and lead customers into your sales funnel so you can nurture a relationship with them..

 If you're ready to learn more about attracting customers through content marketing, download our free guide today!